 Upgrading Your Process

-Using a system for so many years can create a comfort zone for users; however, if your system is not actively helping you achieve your goals, then it may be time for an upgrade.
+Using a system for so many years can create a comfort zone for users; however, if your system is not actively helping you achieve your goals, it may be time for an upgrade.
 The difference between using an industry-specific agency management system vs. a generic, Frankenstein software can be night and day with how fluid it runs.

-If you are experiencing one or more of these problems, then you may want to consider upgrading your technology.
+If you are experiencing one or more of these problems, you may want to consider upgrading your technology.
 To help you make the right decision for your insurance agency, here are some resources to walk you through the whole buying process: